croaky/blog/articles/deno.md

 1. Secure by default
 2. No package manager

-Number 2 is also security-related: the core team feels that centralized package managers have caused more harm than good.

 ## Install

 `deno` is shipped as a single executable.
 Install on macOS: